MD-Studio/MDStudio_examples/building_microservices/Python/README.md

 **Settings**

-Microservices are independant and therefor share no global configuration variable.
+Microservices are independent and therefor share no global configuration variables.
 For service-specific configuration and session configuration (details for automatic login), you can use all or any of
 - settings.json
 - .settins.json